truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 As a security hardening feature, administrator accounts in Linux-based TrueNAS releases (22.12.0 or newer) cannot execute certain root-level commands in a shell or SSH session by default.
 If a user attempts to execute one of these commands without root-level access, TrueNAS returns a **command not found** error.

-Administrative users who need to execute root-level commands to complete a task should temporarily enable sudo permissions for that user by going to **Credentials** and editing the user or group to enable some or all sudo commands.
+Administrative users who need to execute root-level commands to complete a task should temporarily enable sudo permissions for that user by going to **Credentials** and editing the user or group to allow some or all sudo commands.
 For best security, enable only the required commands to perform the task and require password authentication, unless the task or app prevents it.
-Disable sudo permissions when the task completes and they are no longer required.
+Disable sudo permissions when the task completes and you no longer need them.

 **Allowed sudo commands**, **Allow all sudo commands**, **Allowed sudo commands with no password**, and **Allow all sudo commands with no password** grant limited root-like permissions using the sudo command.
 Use **Allowed sudo commands** or **Allowed sudo commands with no password** to list specific sudo commands to allow.